Prerequisites

 How to get signal list

 You can get list of all available signals in a given workspace.
 Several filters are available to narrow down the results.
-The flags available to filter the results are:
+Available options:

 The result can be saved in a json file by using the --output-file flag.
 If the provided path doesn’t exist, it will be created.
 See example below where several filters can be used at the same time: